 A CULTURE OF SERVICE

-Our Service Learning program is based on the teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+Our Service Learning program is based teaching and learning strategies that integrate meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

 Students engage in Service Learning through our Advisory program and student council.
 Students learn through reflection on activities and experiences beyond the classroom.
 With a focus on the learning process for the individual, students are encouraged to push their boundaries and reflect on their growth.

 Our Service Learning opportunities in the Middle School are centered on learning that promotes change in both students providing the service, and the organizations and individuals with whom they form a learning partnership.
 By focusing on creating authentic relationships with specific causes, Service Learning unites students, teachers, administrators, and parents together to understand and respect the communities behind each cause.

 The goal of the Service Learning Program is to guide students as they cultivate a heightened sense of awareness of the self in relation to social inequities (both locally and around the world) through reflection and active service.

 Students at ASP have diverse passions and interests, and different groups of students bring unique causes to the community each year through clubs, Advisory projects, and independent actions.
 Past projects include building small machines to improve the lives of residents in local geriatric care facilities, raising money for the NAACP during Black History Month, and designing educational games for younger students to approach math and reading comprehension through empathy interviews and an iterative design process.

 For the last 14 years, ASP students have traveled to Rishikesh, India, and provided significant financial support for the Jyoti Special School.
 The Jyoti School provides education for children and adults with mental and physical handicaps up to the age of 30 years old.